Master Data. Don’t Let It Master You.

 The MSBA opens the door to exciting new careers in the fast-growing fields of data science and business analytics.

-The degree is designed for students who are analytically capable and have taken at least one statistics course at the college level in the last five years.
-The program introduces students to core concepts in Business Analytics with a set of required courses.
-Students then have the flexibility to specialize in one of the two tracks – data analytics or marketing analytics.
+The degree is designed for students who are analytically capable.
+Students are introduced to core concepts in Business Analytics with a set of required courses, and then specialize in one of three tracks – data analytics, marketing analytics, or accounting analytics.

-- Specializations in data analytics and marketing analytics
+- Specializations in data analytics. marketing analytics, or accounting analytics

 - Curriculum closely tied to business practices reflecting the rapid changes in technologies and skill-sets